 Number of Staff

-More staff producing design work means greater professional liability exposure.
-Graduate architects and architectural technicians working under your supervision add to your risk profile, particularly if they work with less oversight.
+More employees producing design documentation means broader professional liability exposure.
+Graduate architects and building designers working under your supervision add to your risk profile, particularly if they work with limited oversight on critical detailing.

 📋